 The diet of chinchillas consists of 4 components:

 More information about the 4 components will follow:

 Folivorous small mammals like chinchillas, degus, guinea pigs, rabbits etc. should be mainly fed with green fodder and roughage as in nature.
 Only this kind of diet ensures a flawless digestion without dysbiosis or other dyspepsiae (like diarrhea), an optimal dental wearing, and prevents behavioural disorders.

 Overview of green fodder and roughage:

-and may be fed daily additionally to green stuff and roughage.
-Individual preferences should be respected because vegetables are rather disliked by many Chins.
-Endive, lettuce hearts, apples, pears or carrots for example are liked.
-Fruit and vegetables contain dietary fibres, vitamins, minerals and lots of water but overall less phytochemicals and fibres as wild plants, and they also contain acid and fructose.
+Contrary to all rumors, fresh fruit and vegetables are also not very energy-rich and may be fed to chinchillas in addition to (not instead of!) the green food and roughage on a limited daily basis.
+Individual preferences are to be respected, because especially vegetables are rather disliked by many chinchillas.
+Popular are e.g. chicory, endive, lettuce hearts, apple, rosehip, various berries or carrot.
+Fruits and vegetables contain fiber, vitamins, a lot of water, but overall also less phytochemicals and fibres as wild plants and they also contain acid and fructose.
 Therefore, they are no alternative to wild plants but a healthy supplement.
-Dried vegetables and fruit, however, are no main food but energy food or treats.

 Dried vegetables and fruits, on the other hand, are no main feed, but only energy feed or treats.
 They contain concentrated sugar because of the low water content.

 Memo box: Minimum requirements for the main feed

 Supplementary feed is the energy feed (= concentrated feed).
 Components of concentrated feed are: